Bay Alarm Medical Joins Feeding America in the Fight Against Hunger

 This holiday season, Bay Alarm Medical is partnering with Feeding America to join the fight against hunger.
 Over the next few months, we’ll be donating a portion of our profits to help feed hungry Americans all across the country.

 Your grandma has been working in the automotive industry for over 18 years.
 She thinks that her job is solid and she never worries about where her next meal will come from.
 One day she gets the shock of her life when she’s let go from her job due to the sudden downturn of the economy.
-Before even has a chance to realize what this all means, she finds that she can no longer afford to eat.
+Before she even has a chance to realize what this all means, she finds that she can no longer afford to eat.

 This is the real-life situation affecting Helen Wolfe of Detroit, and that of many other seniors spread out across the U.S. Helen’s story was featured in a documentary by The Huffington Post that chronicles the struggles of the masses of seniors suffering from food insecurity today.